-Our assigned baa1 Asset Risk score is six notches below our Macro-Adjusted score of aa1, reflecting the low non-performing asset levels, but also takes into consideration the risks that may arise through rapid growth in financing assets though has only recently slowed, single-name concentration risks surrounding Gulf Cooperation Council (GCC) customers and geographical concentration risks.
+Our assigned baa1 Asset Risk score is six notches below our Macro-Adjusted score of aa1, reflecting the low non-performing asset levels, but also takes into consideration the risks that may arise through rapid growth in financing assets which have only recently

 The high-growth strategy was implemented following the takeover and led to a compound annual growth rate of 46% between 2014 and 2017, which fell to 16% in 2018.
-However, in 2019, financing book growth was only at 1% following ARB's decision to reign in its growth and focus on investment and upgrades to its processes and controls to address the challenges it was facing.
+However, growth a since moderated and in 2021, the financing book growth was more moderate at 6% following ARB's decision to reign in its growth and focus on investment and upgrades to its processes and controls to address the challenges it was facing.